PratikSahaRoy/Bug_Report-Bug_Resistance/README.md

-## Bug_Report-Bug_Resistance
+# Bug Report : Bug Resistance

-Key Responsibilities and Achievements:
+### Key Responsibilities and Achievements:
 Executed test cases to identify functional and non-functional issues in the e-learning website.

 Reported bugs with detailed descriptions, including steps to reproduce, expected vs. actual results, and screenshots.